dance2die/GTFS.Net/README.md

 ## Note
 This is not a fork of [OsmSharp/GTFS](https://github.com/OsmSharp/GTFS).
-This project uses some part of that project (Entities) therefore not compatible
+This project *copied* some parts of the project (Entities) therefore not compatible